hasithaa02/local-code-security-analyzer/README.md

 # Local Code Security Analyzer

-A lightweight FastAPI-based microservice that performs automated security-focused code remediation using a local LLM (GGUF/llama.cpp) with a remote-safe fallback.
-The system identifies insecure code, maps issues to CWE categories, generates secure patches, and returns explanations and diffs.
+A FastAPI-based microservice for automated, secure code remediation with optional local LLM inference (GGUF) and a robust deterministic fallback.

 This project demonstrates solid understanding of:
 - LLM orchestration